Chicken, Alaska

-Chicken is a tiny unincorporated village in Southeast Fairbanks Census Area, Alaska.
-A community founded on gold mining, it is one of the few surviving gold-rush towns in Alaska.
+Chicken is a census-designated place in Southeast Fairbanks Census Area, Alaska.
+It is a community founded on gold mining, and is one of the few surviving gold rush towns in Alaska.
 The population was 12 at the time of the 2020 census, up from 7 in 2010.
-However, usually year round, there are 17 inhabitants.
 Due to mining, Chicken's population peaks during the summer.
-It has frequently been noted on lists of unusual place names.

-Chicken has a cafe with gas station, a small hotel, an RV park, a small general store and a saloon.

 History

 Chicken was settled by gold miners in the late-19th century.
 In 1902 the local post office was established, requiring a community name.
 Legendarily, due to the prevalence of ptarmigan in the area, that name was suggested as the official name for the new community.
 However, the spelling could not be agreed on, and "Chicken" was used to avoid embarrassment.
 However, this is likely apocryphal, since it was popularized in the 1940s, almost 50 years after the town was founded.
 The most likely origin is from nearby Chicken Creek, as noted by Josiah Edward Spurr in 1896, “The creek is so named from the size of the gold, which is about that of chicken feed (corn).”
+Chicken has frequently been noted on lists of unusual place names.

 A portion of Chicken, with buildings from the early 1900s and the F.E.
 Company Dredge No. 4 (Pedro Dredge), is listed on the National Register of Historic Places as the Chicken Historic District.
 Chicken is the outpost for the 40-Mile mining district.
 There are still active gold mines and inactive gold dredges in this area.
 Enough gold was mined here to make it worthwhile to haul huge gold dredges to this remote location.

 On September 7, 2021, Jack in the Box released an ad campaign claiming to have purchased the town for 10,000 Cluck Chicken Sandwiches and a commemorative hat.
 The company explains on a website created for the campaign this was only an ad, but that the company has donated $10,000 to help the town amid the pandemic.
 However, as of September 2021 the downtown area of Chicken (not owned by Jack in the Box) was for sale, including the Chicken Creek Cafe, the Chicken Creek Saloon, a liquor store, a gas station, the Chicken Mercantile Emporium, and a 1400-sq.-ft. residential cabin.